rafael-leveque/crops-growth-analysis/NOTES.md

 - Kepler.gl : popular library for geospatial data.
 Useful for visualizing large datasets.
 - Carto : popular library for geospatial data.
 Useful for visualizing large datasets.
 But expensive.

+Chosing the right library goes with choosing the right database.